- Overview & Timeline

 If the Group Leader is not free to pick during the Selection Time, they will need to pass leadership to another group member on the Portal.
-If not one in a group is free to pick for the group, they will need to designate a Proxy.
+If no one in a group is free to pick for the group at the Selection Time, they will need to designate a Proxy.

-- To see a list of this year's (and previous year's) Lottery Numbers and Selection times, visit CLICK HERE.
+- To see a list of this year's (and previous year's) Lottery Numbers and Selection Times, CLICK HERE.

 There will be different Lottery Numbers & Selection Times for each Lottery.
 These are generated in random order by class year seniority.

 - 4, 5, and 6 Lottery -- Each group will share one Lottery Number & Selection Time (based on the Group Point Average).
 If a group does not pick and reforms for a later Lottery, they will be generated a new Lottery Number & Selection Time.
 For example, a 4-person Group that doesn't pick during the 4 Lottery and then adds another member will be generated a new Lottery Number & Selection Time for the 5 Lottery, etc.

 - 123 Lottery -- Lottery Numbers & Selection Times will run in random order by Class Year seniority for all students, regardless if they are an individual or in a 2- or 3-person Group (i.e. order is not determined by group size or if in a group).
 Each group will share one Lottery Number & Selection Time (based on the Group Point Average).